 As part of a statewide monitoring program, NYSDOH also collects air samples in Albany, New York, a control location with no potential to be influenced by nuclear facility emissions.

-In 2017, NYSDOH reported that airborne gross beta activity at that location varied between 0.0026 and 0.0273 pCi/m and had an average concentration of 0.0113 pCi/m.
-All sample results measured at BNL fell within this range, demonstrating that on-site radiological air quality was consistent with that observed at locations in New York State not located near radiological facilities.
+In 2018, NYSDOH reported that airborne gross beta activity at that location varied between 0.0033 and 0.0318 pCi/m3 and had an average concentration of 0.0109 pCi/m3.
+All but one of the BNL samples fell within this range, demonstrating that on-site radiological air quality was consistent with that observed at locations in New York State not located near radiological facilities.